Veda55/rock-paper-scissors-game/README.md

-# rock-paper-scissors-game
+# Rock Paper Scissors Game

 A fun and interactive Rock, Paper, Scissors game built with HTML, CSS, and JavaScript.

-The game allows players to choose between rock, paper, or scissors, and the computer randomly selects one of these options.
-The player and computer's choices are compared to determine the winner
+## Features
+- Responsive design
+- Lively animations
+- Uses images for a better UI

+## How to Play
+1. Choose Rock, Paper, or Scissors.
+2. See the computer's choice and find out who wins!

+## Setup
+Clone this repository and open `index.html` in a browser to play the game